 Step 2: Add Funds

 Polymarket runs on USDC, a stablecoin pegged 1:1 to the U.S. dollar, so your balance won't swing with crypto volatility.
 Deposit options: debit/credit card via MoonPay (easiest for beginners), USDC from Coinbase or another exchange, or direct transfer from a crypto wallet using the Polygon network.
-No minimum deposit; $50–$200 is a reasonable starting point.
+The minimum deposit for the bonus is $20, but $50–$200 is a reasonable starting point for most traders.

 Step 3: How Pricing Works